timhwang21/gitbook/programming/react/replace-jsx-tag.md

 # Replace JSX tag

+{% hint style="warning" %}
-> (Note: this is redundant if you are using an editor with LSP support, where you can rename symbols using the language server instead of regex!)
+Note: this is redundant if you are using an editor with LSP support, where you can rename symbols using the language server instead of regex!
+{% endhint %}

 The following (Vim-regex flavored) `sed` string replaces a JSX tag name while maintaining children and props: